treetoon/IMDb-Comparator/README.md

 IMDb-Comparator
 ===============
-The goal is to be able to do different IMDb List Comparisons by using the csv files.
+IMDb List Comparisons by using the csv files.